What we value

 10.07.2024 06:00

 Fresh organic food from the region that also takes animal welfare into account is what Austrians want on their plates.
 However, according to the report "Food Consumption in Austria", actual purchasing behavior is quite different.
-We prefer to buy cheap goods in the supermarket.
+In the supermarket, we prefer to buy cheap products.

 Austrians eat and drink around one and a half tons of food per year.
 With this quantity, it is important to pay attention to quality in order to keep the body healthy.
 Fresh food should be preferred to processed products.